 As the Bitcoin¹ project progresses, a key milestone will be to have BTC1 tokens adopted for widespead use as an everyday, worldwide payment solution for goods and/or services.
 It’s what Bitcoin Core (BTC) was initially developed for but has since evolved into a store of value rather that a payment platform.

 Bitcoin¹ (BTC1) does what Bitcoin Core (BTC) set out to do.
 Bitcoin¹ will become the leading, alternative, worldwide, mass adopted, digital payments platform!

 Ultimately this mass adoption is expected to create significant demand for BTC1 and offer first round investors a grass roots opportunity in project and token growth, as well as to be part of a savvy, cosmopolitan global community.

 Note: All allocated Bitcoin¹ tokens (BTC1) have now been released and allowed savvy investors the opportunity to purchase whole tokens for a fraction of the price of Bitcoin and own an exciting cryptocurrency with real potential of project and token growth.

 Bitcoin¹ Decentralized Applications (ÐApps) and Projects

-A major, worldwide marketing initiative will begin in Q4, 2018 for mass adoption by global merchants and service providers to accept and send payments for goods and/or services using BTC1 via our in-house developed multi-language Bitcoin¹ Mobile Wallet and income-generating Bitcoin¹ Merchant Platform and creation of a Bitcoin¹ branded, worldwide ATM debit card.
+A major, worldwide awareness campaign will begin in late 2018 for mass adoption by global merchants and service providers to accept and send payments for goods and/or services using BTC1 via our in-house developed multi-language Bitcoin¹ Mobile Wallet and income-generating Bitcoin¹ Merchant Platform and creation of a Bitcoin¹ branded, worldwide ATM debit card.